Erastuskanyatta/working-with-the-database/index.md

 3. After clicking next, you should see a dialogue box installing applications.
 Uncheck  ``Learn more about Bitnami for XAMPP`` to deny and click ``Next``.

-4. The Wizard is now ready to install Xampp.
+4. Xampp is now ready to be installed by the Wizard.
 Start the installation by clicking ``Next``.

 5. The Installation process should start immediately as in the figure below.
 ![XAMPP Setup Wizard](img2.png)